solana-labs/solana/docs/src/proposals/accounts-db-replication.md

 The existing JsonRpcService requires `BankForks`, `OptimisticallyConfirmedBank` and `BlockCommitmentCache` to load the Bank.
-The JsonRpcAccountsService will need to use information obtained from ReplicaUpdatedSlotsResponse to construct the AccountsDb.
+The JsonRpcAccountsService will need to use information obtained from ReplicaSlotConfirmationResponse to construct the AccountsDb.

 The `AccountsBackgroundService`: this service also runs in the replica which is responsible for taking snapshots periodically and shrinking the AccountsDb and doing accounts cleaning.